Sizeable Hedge Fund Allocations Help Swiss Investors Through Covid-19 Market Tumult

 The problems caused by an increase of negative yielding instruments will not go away anytime soon though, and the current crisis has only exacerbated the issue.
 The pressure on investors to find alternative return sources will therefore only increase.
 Given that a somewhat carefully constructed portfolio of hedge funds has significantly outperformed the markets (as well as a typical 60/40 portfolio) so far in this current crisis, while often also providing liquidity, and that volatility is seen by many investors as being here to stay, hedge fund investments, together with active management in general, should continue to see an increase in interest by Swiss investors.

-Patrick Ghali is Managing Partner of Sussex Partners
+Patrick Ghali is Managing Partner at Sussex Partners

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group